54ac/qr-bootloader/README.md

 ## The QR Code Bootloader
 ### What is this?
 This is a bootloader whose sole function is to display a fully functioning ASCII QR code on a white background.
+Includes a short Python script whichuses [asciiqr.com](http://asciiqr.com/) to convert text strings or existing QR codes into code page 437 (or UTF-8) strings or hex values.

 ### What is this written in?
 Assembly (NASM).